Let's admit it.

 One opportunity that nearly anyone can participate in is the ability to be a voice actor.
 Tons of authors really need this and also there's demand for it.

 Amazon's ACX platform allows voice actors to bid on potential audio books for which the voice actor can benefit from either front-end compensation or royalties on the back end.

 Some even get both.
 It depends on the deal you make with the author or publisher.

 11) Write a Script & Sell a Movie to Amazon Studios

-The other direct benefits that Amazon offers is the opportunity to distribute your film to international film festivals through it's Amazon Video Direct platform.
-Awesome right?
+The other direct benefits are distribution.
+Your film gets into international film festivals through it's Amazon Video Direct platform.